Benign ear cyst or tumor

 Note: There may be no symptoms.

-Benign cysts and tumors are usually discovered during a routine ear examination, which can include hearing tests (
+Benign cysts and tumors are most often found during a routine ear exam.
+This type of exam may include hearing tests (

 ) and middle ear testing ().
-When looking into the ear, the doctor may see cysts or benign tumors in the ear canal.
+When looking into the ear, the health care provider may see cysts or benign tumors in the ear canal.

 This disease may also affect the results of the following tests: